MicrosoftDocs/PlayReady/Docs/Overview/scenario-live-tv.md

 Standard PlayReady licenses may be used.
 In this case, a channel in a bundle will have its own KID and encryption key, and clients willing to consume this channel request a PlayReady license for this KID.

-In many cases, the service may want to change (that is, rotate) the encryption key of each channel sometimes, typically every 24 hours, every week, or every month.
+In many cases, the service may want to change (that is, rotate) the encryption key of each channel occasionally, typically every 24 hours, every week, or every month.
 Simple PlayReady licenses can manage this scenario; however the client will have to reacquire a license for a channel every time the channel's key rotates, which might not be seamless (the user will experience a short drop out).

 In addition, the service may have dozens, hundreds, or thousands or channels available, and hundreds of different combinations (bundles) available to users depending on the level that they pay, and their geography.